ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 and reboot your computer.
-In order to use the ``perf`` backend, the value of ``/proc/sys/kernel/perf_event_paranoid`` should be <= 2.
+In order to use the ``perf`` backend, the value of ``/proc/sys/kernel/perf_event_paranoid`` should be less than or equal to 2.
 If the value in this file is greater than 2, you can't use the ``perf`` backend.

 To update the paranoid level temporarily until the system is rebooted, run